samhh/bukubrow-host/README.md

-        --install-brave       Install the native messaging host for Brave --install-chrome      Install the native messaging host for Chrome --install-chromium    Install the native messaging host for Chromium --install-firefox     Install the native messaging host for Firefox --install-vivaldi     Install the native messaging host for Vivaldi -l, --list                Print all bookmarks in a list to stdout
+        --install-brave       Install the native messaging host for Brave --install-chrome      Install the native messaging host for Chrome --install-chromium    Install the native messaging host for Chromium --install-edge        Install the native messaging host for Microsoft Edge (Dev channel on Linux)
+        --install-firefox     Install the native messaging host for Firefox --install-vivaldi     Install the native messaging host for Vivaldi -l, --list                Print all bookmarks in a list to stdout